 Last night I made Chicken Divan for the family, this is something we all like, and it goes together quickly, even if I don't have leftover chicken and need to cook it up from raw.
 I got the recipe from someone online, who I think got it from his wife, and I have changed it a bit, like I change every recipe that comes into my hands.
-However, we were a bit broccoli-ed out, so I used green beans instead, which really isn't Chicken Divan, so if you make this, call it Chicken Ottoman and the food police won't get you.
+However, we were a bit broccoli-ed out for a while, so I have used green beans or cauliflower instead, which really isn't Chicken Divan, so if you make it like this, call it Chicken Ottoman and the food police won't get you.

 Chicken Divan (or Ottoman)

 1/2 onion, peeled and diced